 Lesson 1 – Expect The Unexpected

 When we booked the rental car, we specifically reserved a vehicle with an automatic transmission.
 We can drive a manual, but felt much more comfortable with an automatic.
 The majority of cars in South America are manual transmission, so we were prepared for the worst.
-When the first agent at the rental company said there weren’t any automatic cars, we weren’t surprised.
-Mike must have had a worried look on his face when the second agent arrived as she frantically looked for an option.

 After a short time, she was able to locate a car for us.
 Mike was relieved.
 It’s already a little nerve-racking to drive in another country, let alone in a car you aren’t super comfortable driving.
 After the necessary paperwork, we were on our way.